karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 ## Schedule based on Taints and Tolerations

 `.spec.placement.clusterTolerations` field of PropagationPolicy represents the tolerations.
-Like kubernetes, tolerations need to be used in conjunction with taints on the clusters.
+Like Kubernetes, tolerations need to be used in conjunction with taints on the clusters.
 After setting one or more taints on the cluster, workloads cannot be scheduled or run on these clusters unless the policy explicitly states that these taints are tolerated.
 Karmada currently supports taints whose effects are `NoSchedule` and `NoExecute`.